PatrickSantoZZ/AION-Template-Merger/README.md

 # AION Template Merger

-Merge AION server and client XML Files without duplicating elements, both xml files need to have the same structure.
+This command line interface application allows users to merge AION server and client `.XML` files, without duplicating elements.
+[NOTE: Both `.XML` files *MUST* have the same structure, or else this program will not work as intended!]